ErpNetDocs/tech/modules/crm/presales/index.md

 The presales module is used to manage the presales process.

-## Deals
+## Deals (Opportunities)

 > *Activity* → **Opportunity** → *Offer* → *Sales Order* → *Invoice Order* → *Invoice*

-The @Crm.Presales.Deals are used to manage sales opportunities to new or existing customers.
+The deals in the @Crm.Presales.Deals are used to manage sales opportunities to new or existing customers.

 > [!note]
 > Deal is synonymous to opportunity.